 Research on mouse neurons reveals a new therapeutic role of removing a genetic variant for Alzheimer’s disease treatment.

-An NIA-funded study reveals that eliminating a genetic risk factor in neurons reduces pathological hallmarks of Alzheimer’s disease in mice.
+A National Institute on Aging-funded study reveals that eliminating a genetic risk factor in neurons reduces pathological hallmarks of Alzheimer’s disease in mice.
 The findings, published in Nature Aging, propose that the APOE ε4 gene’s activity within neurons aids in Alzheimer’s progression.

 Certain genetic factors can heighten the likelihood of dementia, including Alzheimer’s.
 The apolipoprotein E (APOE) gene, which is known to affect Alzheimer’s risk, is one such gene.
 This APOE gene exists in multiple forms, referred to as alleles.